IntentArchitect/Docs/articles/module-building/designers/designer-scripting/designer-scripting.md

  * `On Type Changed` - executed whenever the Association's type reference is changed.
 It is important that this script is idempotent as it can lead to looped executions.
  * `On Deleted` - executed when the Association is deleted.

  Access to the association instance can be done through the `association` variable.
 Note that this is the target-end of the association.
-To access the source end, use `association.getOtherEnd()`.
+To access the source-end, use `association.getOtherEnd()`.

 ### Example: Auto-adding attributes on classes in the Domain designer